-Your credit score is a computer generated assessment of the risk of your loan application.
+Your credit score is an automatic, computer-generated assessment of the risk of your loan application.

 What information is used to calculate my score?